 One of the most vital assets of a business is its data, which makes good data management the key to running a successful enterprise empire.
-As organizations grow, their data volume increases over time, making it challenging to identify inaccuracies or errors they may contain manually.
+As organizations grow, their data volume increases, making it challenging to identify inaccuracies or errors they may contain manually.

 Erroneous data can cost large sums of money.
-Therefore, businesses need to ensure that their enterprise data is clean, good-quality, error-free, and readily available for reporting and analysis to be cost-and-time effective.
+Therefore, businesses must ensure that their enterprise data is clean, good-quality, error-free, and readily available for reporting and analysis to be cost- and time-effective.
 This is where data scrubbing comes into play.

-Let’s start by understanding data scrubbing, why it is essential, and how data scrubbing tools simplify this process.
+Let’s start by understanding why it is essential and how data scrubbing tools simplify this process.

 What is Data Scrubbing?

-Scrubbing data is the process of cleaning raw data and translating it into an accurate, clean, and error-free format.
+Scrubbing data is cleaning raw data and translating it into an accurate, clean, and error-free format.
 Data can be erroneous for various reasons, such as improper formatting, human errors during data entry, missing data, etc.

 Data scrubbing improves data quality by removing duplicate, incorrect, incomplete, or poorly formatted data.